Bad (album): Awards

 Jackson received several special awards in recognition of his success during the Bad era.
 In 1988, he was honored with Billboard's first Spotlight Award for being the first artist in history to achieve five number 1 singles on the Hot 100 from a single album.
-The record-breaking Bad tour, as well as the album's chart and commercial achievements, earned Jackson the Lifetime Achievement Award at the American Music Awards of 1989 and the Heritage Lifetime Achievement Award at the 1989 Soul Train Music Awards.
-Before awarding Jackson the Heritage Lifetime Achievement Award, Elizabeth Taylor dubbed him the "true king of pop, rock, and soul".
+He also received the Lifetime Achievement Award at the American Music Awards of 1989 and the Heritage Lifetime Achievement Award at the 1989 Soul Train Music Awards.
 Following the appraisal of the music videos of the singles from Bad, along with his previous music videos throughout the 1980s, Jackson was awarded the MTV Video Vanguard Artist of the Decade Award.
-On April 5, 1990, Jackson arrived at the White House, where he was congratulated by U.S. President George H. W. Bush on being named as the "Artist of the Decade" by the Capital Children's Museum following his continued dominance during the Bad era.
+On April 5, 1990, Jackson was honored at the White House for being named as the "Artist of the Decade" by the Capital Children's Museum following his continued success with Bad.

 Rankings

 Having been ranked number 202 on Rolling Stones 2003 list of the 500 Greatest Albums of All Time and 203 in a 2012 revised list, Bad moved up to a ranking of 194 in a 2020 list.
 In NMEs The 500 Greatest Albums of All Time list, Bad was ranked number 204.
 It was also included in the book titled 1001 Albums You Must Hear Before You Die.
 In 2009, VH1 listed Bad at number 43 on their list of 100 Greatest Albums of All Time of the MTV Generation.
-In 2012, Slant Magazine ranked the album at number 48 on its list of The 100 Best Albums of the 1980s.
-In 2017, Bad was named the best album of 1987 by Consequence Of Sound.
+In 2012, Slant Magazine ranked Bad the 48th-best album of the 1980s.
+In 2017, Bad was named the best album of 1987 by Consequence of Sound.
 Billboard ranked Bad at number 138 on its list of the Greatest of All Time Billboard 200 Albums.
 It was ranked number 30 in Billboards list of the Greatest of All Time R&B/Hip-Hop Albums, out of 100 albums.
 Billboards critics ranked it the 41st best album on its list of all 92 Diamond-certified albums.